 Give and receive hugs

 No laughing matter here.
 Our society is germ and touch-phobic.
 Hugs are rare nowadays.
 But hugs carry body and soul benefits.
 Hugs release neurotransmitters that calm the heart resulting in lower blood pressure, lower heart rate and lesser stress perception.[iv]
 They also boost the immune system.[v]
 If you have wild blood pressure swings, consider becoming a hugger.
 If you are too afraid, too timid, or too stand-offish to involve humans, buy yourself a teddy bear.
 Apparently it works too.
 If a plush toy is not an option then consider huggy blanky.

 You heard me saying “Health is a Skill, not a Pill” and I stand by it.
 Although some may think it is an odd statement it may not be that strange when you give it a second thought.
 There are at least three reasons to consider pills for high blood pressure as the last resort.

 Pills don’t make the body any healthier and they don’t address the disease causes.
 All they can do is to give a temporary relief from the symptoms for a few hours.
 That’s why you have to take your meds daily and that’s why once you start you are stuck.

 2. Side effects to the body

 We are conditioned to accept that all medications have side effects.
 This comes from the belief that side effects are a minor price to pay for saving a life.
-The problem is that meds are not as good at saving lives as they say.
-Meds are neither the only nor the best way to deal with hypertension.
+The problem is that meds are not as good at saving lives as “they say”.
+Meds are neither the only nor the best way to deal with fluctuating blood pressure.
 Coping skills and weight loss produce far better results.
 Pills may look very convenient and tempting, but are the least healthy way to deal with blood pressure.